 Also, Tier 1 offenders who plan to keep driving must renew their driver's license once a year.6

-Tier 1 offenders are not publicly searchable on the Nevada Sex Offender Registry database.
+Tier 1 offenders are not publicly searchable on the Nevada Sex Offender Registry database unless the victim was a child.
 Only Tier 2 and Tier 3 offenders are publicly searchable on the database.

 NRS 179D.113 defines Tier 1 offenders as having been convicted of any of the following offenses: